Carlos Albán: Other inventions

-Other inventions by Alban were patented, in Colombia, in Germany, Italy, France and United States.
+Other inventions by Alban were patented in Colombia, Germany, Italy, France and United States.
 The Evening Star noted:

-Powerful telescope. -If any scientific reader is placed in a completely flat visual discovered and puts on an object placed at a mile away, clearly distinguishable not only their outlines but minutiae of it.
+"Powerful telescope. -If any scientific reader is placed in a completely flat visual discovered and puts on an object placed at a mile away, clearly distinguishable not only their outlines but minutiae of it.
 If then the moon would appeal to an apparent distance of a mile of land, which field is open to prospective scientific discoveries!
 This probability, or rather certainty of discovery, is a distinguished and powerful gentleman in Colombia, South America, it is believed able to bring to fruition, and if success crowns his efforts, there will be universal in the fair reflective telescope such power, that all known until now seem little more than simple binoculars.
 Mr. Carlos Alban, Colombia, is the sorcerer who attempts to produce these wonders, who is currently in Washington conferring with scientists and officials on how best to proceed.
 Dr. Alban has been attorney general of Colombia and is known as a remarkable scientific man.
 His plan embraces the principle of telescope reflective glass with several radical changes in old methods.
 Use a new procedure, first to the crystals themselves and adjusting the focus.
 So instead of moving the part of the eye, as currently practiced, move the lens itself for convenient adjustment.
 Dr. Alban has built an instrument of twenty-five inches in diameter, which has been shown in New York City and has shown great power.
 An apparatus for four yards in diameter, weighs only 200 pounds, and unless the eminent inventor has committed serious miscalculation, have such great power that will attract the moon at a distance of a mile from the land and will definitively resolve the question of structure and the possibility of life in that luminary.
 A recent article in the "Courrier des Etats Unis" makes such a relationship of a telescope is planned for the exhibition building of Paris in 1900.
-Important to know that Dr. Alban developed his plan before he thought of the French unit and if success crowns his efforts, the honor of this great advance in astronomy belong to the American continent, whereas the United States will be the field of practice development and action.
+Important to know that Dr. Alban developed his plan before he thought of the French unit and if success crowns his efforts, the honor of this great advance in astronomy belong to the American continent, whereas the United States will be the field of practice development and action."

 Sinking the ship Lautaro at Panama, led by Carlos Albán, who died in action (1902).